vmware/vic-product/docs/user_doc/vic_vsphere_admin/log_bundles.md

 If the VCH Admin portal is offline, use `vic-machine debug` to enable SSH on the VCH and use `scp -r` to capture the logs from `/var/log/vic/`.

 ## Setting the Log Size Cap
 The log size cap is set at 20MB.
-If the size exceeds 20 MB, then vSphere Integrated Containers Engine compresses the files and saves a history of the last two rotations.
-These files are rotated:
+If the size exceeds 20 MB, vSphere Integrated Containers Engine compresses the files and saves a history of the last two rotations.
+The following files are rotated:

 `/var/log/vic/port-layer.log` <br>
 `/var/log/vic/init.log` <br>
 `/var/log/vic/docker-personality.log` <br>
 `/var/log/vic/vicadmin.log`

+vSphere Integrated Containers Engine logs any errors that occur during log rotation.